TekRx/jekyll-now/_posts/2020-02-15-bashtricks.md

 Okok, this isn't really a bash trick, but rather using a bash alias to map to a user/password for a particular host.
 _**NOTE:** It is not recommended for you to program your username/password into bash, as it becomes a security risk.
 I have included it as such for educational purposes._

+If you need to enable screen share for the first time, [check out a previous post](enablescreenshare) for steps to enable screen sharing!

 ### Method 1 - Direct on bash

 **Syntax (Safe)** `open vnc://<username>:@<remotehost>` <-- This opens Screen Sharing with username pre-filled and has a password prompt.